jraslab/jraslab.github.io/_pages/people.md

 As a postdoc in [Alvaro Sagasti’s](https://www.mcdb.ucla.edu/Research/Sagasti/Sagasti_lab_home.html) lab at UCLA, I focused on how sensory axons in the skin remodel in the face of a constantly changing tissue environment.
 My postdoctoral studies were supported by the [Jane Coffin Childs Memorial Fund](http://www.jccfund.org/) and a [K99/R00](https://projectreporter.nih.gov/project_info_description.cfm?aid=9229568&icde=38773434) award.
 Outside of lab, I enjoy running – for exercise and to keep up with my kids.

 ## Want to join the lab?
-The lab is looking for enthusiastic and hard-working scientists at all levels!
-If you are interested in joining the lab, please send a short introductory email along with your CV to Jeff.
+**The lab is looking for enthusiastic and hard-working scientists at all levels!** If you are interested in joining the lab, please send a short introductory email along with your CV to Jeff.
-{: .notice--warning}
+{: .notice--danger}